Abdulwahed Al-Awadhi

-Abdulwahed Al-Awadhi (born 1955) is a former member of the Kuwaiti National Assembly, representing the first district.
+Abdulwahed Al-Awadhi (born 1955) is a Kuwaiti politician.
+He was a member of the Kuwaiti National Assembly, representing the first district.

 Early life and education

 Born in 1955, Al-Awadhi studied Aviation at the US Marine Academy.
 Afterwards, he served in the Kuwaiti Air Force and fought in Kuwait's Liberation War against Saddam Hussein in 1991.

 Career

 Elected to the National Assembly in 2003, 2006, and 2008.
-Al-Awadhi is considered to an Independent member with liberal leaning views.
+Al-Awadhi is considered to an Independent member with liberal-leaning views.

 Al-Awadhi was appointed as a Minister of Housing, Minister of Communications, and Acting Minister of State for Affairs of the National Assembly in his 2008 term as the representative of Elected Parliament Members in the Government.